utilmeta/utype/docs/en/guide/cls.md

     """
 ```

-*  `created_at`: The creation time field of the article, using `alias` the alias `'createdAt'` of the specified field in the output, using `required=False` the tag This is an optional field, and there is no default value specified, so when you do not enter the field, it will not appear in the data, such as
+* `created_at`: the creation time field of the article, using `alias` to specify the output name `'createdAt'`, using `required=False` to declare an optional field with no default value, so if the field not provided in the input data, it will not be in the instance, such as
 ```python
 assert 'createdAt' not in article   # True article.created_at = '2022-02-02 10:11:12'